CMU-17313Q/CMU-17313Q.github.io/docs/projects/P5/1_projectcheck.md

 **Project & Task Selection** – 80 points

-- [Project Selection](#open-source-project-selection) - enter project name and URL in the spreadsheet by  Sunday, November 24th 11:59 pm
+- [Project Selection](#open-source-project-selection) - enter project name and URL in the spreadsheet by  Tuesday, November 18th 11:59 pm
-- [Task Selection Checkpoint Presentation](#checkpoint-presentation-80-pts) – slides and video recording due Thursday, November 28th, 11:59pm
+- [Task Selection Checkpoint Presentation](#checkpoint-presentation-80-pts) – slides due Suday, November 23rd, 11:59 pm (in class presentation during recitation)

 ## Open Source Project Selection

 You may select any active open source project in any language, as long as it's not already being selected on by another team.
-You can find a list of open source projects selected by other teams on the **[Public Project Selection Spreadsheet](https://docs.google.com/spreadsheets/d/1ZwGCx7GtnCX1jFxbRtYVSQ1efwPa_jr3fs70z3Q6Uu0/edit?usp=sharing)**.
+You can find a list of open source projects selected by other teams on the **[Public Project Selection Spreadsheet](https://docs.google.com/spreadsheets/d/1Zk2w9Xo0aoIScUVxJVhzeAtCZMJHEEe4pkQrdGSt9_s/edit?usp=sharing)**.

 Here are some helpful resources for finding open source projects: